-Hidden Website Threats: How to deal with Site Malware
+Hidden Threats: How to deal with Website Malware

 This is a brief intro for how we analyze malware we find on infected websites.
 What is it?
 What does it look like?
 And more importantly – How do we proceed with an infected website?